piriya33/CDC_Wordpress/wp-content/plugins/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.50.2] 01.04.2019 =
+= [4.52] 07.10.2019 =
-* Fix: WordPress multisite: PHP Notice "wpmu_new_blog is deprecated since version 5.1.0!
-Use wp_insert_site instead." was removed.
-URE uses 'wp_initialize_site' action now instead of deprecated 'wpmu_new_blog'.
-This fix provides correct roles replication from the main blog/site to a new created blog/site.
+* New:  Multisite: WordPress (tested up to version 5.2.3) shows "Change role to..." drop-down list at "Network Admin->Sites->selected site->Users tab" with roles filled from the main site, but should use roles list from the selected site.
+URE replaces this roles list with roles from the selected site and excludes error with message "Sorry, you are not allowed to give users that role.", when you try to grant to a user a role from the main site, which does not exist at the selected site.